iamyanbo/Froupie/README.md

 The output locations are limited to 20 per input location, while this is extendable to 60 per, [Google API documentation](https://developers.google.com/maps/documentation/javascript/places#place_searches) states you must wait two seconds after executing a search to get another set of results.
 With more input locations and accounting for calculations, this will severly reduce performance.

 If you are running this locally, make sure you have a .env file in the frontend folder with your API key labeled as REACT_APP_API_KEY.
-To start, use npm start.
+To start, use ### `npm start`.
 There is a bug in this version where if you input locations far apart, it causes an error, this is fixed in the newest update.

 ## Backend
 This was made in Typescript with Express Node.js, the main purpose I have decided to split this project into front and backend was because of self practice, this project can be written completely as a frontend application given some CORS tweaks.

 Update: Now that authentication and persistance of data is implemented, it makes sense to seperate this project into front and backend.
 This repository will not include the implementation of signup/in and save because of security risks, but the basics (getting data and sending the data) is there for you to view.

 If you are running this locally, make sure you have a .env file in the backend folder with your API key labeled as GOOGLE_API_KEY.
-To start, use npm run dev.
+To start, use ### `npm run dev`.

 ## Hosting
 This application was hosted by Vercel for frontend and Heroku for backend